 Interactive Maps: Estimates of Enrollment in ACA Marketplaces and Medicaid Expansion

-As of January 2017, 32 states including the District of Columbia implemented the ACA Medicaid expansion to adults.
+As of October 2017, 32 states including the District of Columbia implemented the ACA Medicaid expansion to adults.
 This expansion extended Medicaid eligibility to many adults who were previously excluded from Medicaid.
-In 2015, about 14 million Medicaid enrollees were adults in the expansion group.
+In 2016, about 15 million Medicaid enrollees were adults in the expansion group.
 This group includes those who were made newly eligible by the ACA Medicaid expansion as well as a smaller group of enrollees who were eligible for Medicaid through pre-ACA eligibility pathways (see methods for more details).
-The expansion group accounts for 18% of all Medicaid enrollees.
-Since 2015, this number has likely grown as enrollment has continued to increase and additional states have expanded, including Louisiana and Montana.
+The expansion group accounts for 20% of all Medicaid enrollees.
+Since 2016, this number has likely grown as enrollment has continued to increase.

-The map below shows the number of people enrolled in each state’s Marketplace (as of March 2016) and through the Medicaid expansion (as of December 2015).
-The map also shows the number of enrollees with advanced premium tax credits in each state, the estimated total annual premium tax credits received by enrollees in state marketplaces, and the number of enrollees with cost sharing reductions in each state (as of March 2016).
-States are color-coded by the U.S. Senators’ party affiliation with red states representing those with two Republican senators, blue states being those with two Democratic senators, and purple states having a mix of Republican and Democratic senators.
-As of March 2016, 4.0 million Marketplace enrollees live in red states, 4.4 million live in blue states, and 3.2 million live in purple states.
-In 2015, about 1.3 million Medicaid expansion enrollees lived in red states, 10.4 million lived in blue states, and 2.3 million lived in purple states.
-(Washington, DC does not have a senator, so its 62,000 enrollees are not included in these totals).
+The map below shows the number of people enrolled in each state’s Marketplace (as of March 2017) and through the Medicaid expansion (as of December 2016).
+The map also shows the number of enrollees with advanced premium tax credits in each state, the estimated total annual premium tax credits received by enrollees in state marketplaces, and the number of enrollees with cost sharing reductions in each state (as of March 2017).
+States are color-coded by the U.S. Senators’ party affiliation with red states representing those with two Republican senators, blue states being those with two Democratic senators, and purple states having both Republican and Democratic senators.
+As of March 2017, 3.5 million Marketplace enrollees live in red states, 4.6 million live in blue states, and 3.0 million live in purple states.
+For blue states, this number includes Basic Health Plan enrollees in New York and Minnesota.
+In 2016, about 1.7 million Medicaid expansion enrollees lived in red states, 10.5 million lived in blue states, and 2.8 million lived in purple states.
+(Washington, DC does not have a senator, so its 122,200 enrollees are not included in these totals).

 Medicaid enrollment is from both the Medicaid Budget and Expenditure System (MBES) and the California Department of Health Care Services report is reported for each month.
 In an effort to take into account that some beneficiaries are enrolled for only part of the year, maximum monthly enrollment for each state is used to estimate total annual enrollment.
 Enrollment is rounded to the nearest 100.
 States totals may not sum to national total due to rounding.